kareemmahlees/express-k8s/README.md

 $ kubectl apply -f ./k8s/app-deployment.yaml # will create deploy and svc
 ```

+To start receiving connections, there are 2 approaches we can follow:

+#### Using the service ( not recommended )

-To start receiving connections, we can use kubectl `port-forward` feature to expose our service locally:
+we can utilize kubectl `port-forward` feature to access the service like so :

 ```console
 $ kubectl port-forward service/express-k8s 3000:3000